 - Getting the opportunity to evangelize is a privilege.
 Therefore, respect the other person even if they choose to reject the gospel.

+b.
 Ask permission to discuss spiritual matters before sharing the gospel.
-For example:

 - “I don’t want to make you uncomfortable, but may I discuss a personal issue that has to do with faith?”